garykac/clipboard/clipboard.md

-This lack of a consistent API has forced web developers who need this feature to rely on alternate methods (e.g., Flash, via [ZeroClipboard](http://zeroclipboard.org/)) which effectively trade one set of problems for another.
+This lack of a consistent API has forced web developers who need this feature to rely on alternate methods (e.g., Flash, via [ZeroClipboard](http://zeroclipboard.org/)) which simply trades one set of problems for another.

 Recently, however, all major browsers have converged on support for clipboard access using [`document.execCommand()`](https://w3c.github.io/editing/execCommand.html):